Introduction

 Composers

 11.3.
 Use of Composer Role.
 At least one composer must be provided at the track level.
-When a complete work is present on the album or the entire album is from the same composer, list that composer at album level.
+Only list that composer at the album level if:

 11.4.
 Composer as Primary.
 Composers may never be marked as Primary unless they are also performing as the Soloist, Accompanist, or Conductor.